By Andy Johnson

 Feel your pulse.
 You know those frequent, short bursts that beat consistently?
 That’s what you should try to emulate when you give employee feedback.
 Think about it: If your heart only beat occasionally, your body would shut down.
 Read More

-In this short video, Choice Works founder and TCL Faculty Member Steve Morris talks about Personal Accountability as a leader.
-He discusses the Triangle of Choice, and how it can help you gain clarity and self-evaluation.
+In this short video, Choice Works founder and TCL Faculty Member Steve Morris talks about Flexibility as a Leadership skill.
+He discusses how flexibility can be defined in many different ways depending on the circumstance.